Spring Writes is an annual program of Community Arts Partnership of Tompkins County

 Jennifer Savran Kelly

 Jennifer Savran Kelly (she/they) lives in Ithaca, where she writes, binds books, and works as a production editor at Cornell University Press.
-Her debut novel Endpapers, forthcoming from Algonquin Books in February 2023, won a 2018 grant from the Barbara Deming Memorial Fund.
-In 2019 it was selected as a finalist for the SFWP Literary Awards program and for the James Jones First Novel Fellowship.
-Jennifer's short fiction has appeared in Black Warrior Review, Hobart, Green Mountains Revire, and elsewhere. jennifersavrankelly.com
+Their debut novel ENDPAPERS (Algonquin Books) won a grant from the Barbara Deming Memorial Fund and was selected as a finalist for the SFWP Literary Awards program and the James Jones First Novel Fellowship.
+Jennifer's short fiction has appeared in Black Warrior Review, Potomac Review, Green Mountains Review, and elsewhere jennifersavrankelly.com

 Daniel Smalls